asongtoruin/modelling-world-2025/_sections/documentation-approach.rst

   * Methodology *and* results

-* Store documentation alongside code
+* Store documentation in code repository

   * Single source for project info
+  * Version controlled docs

 * Host as a website with `ReadTheDocs <https://about.readthedocs.com/>`_